anonatul/DSA/README.md

 # Data Structures and Algorithm
-A personal project with implementations of data structures and algorithms, written in C# and created out of curiosity and for learning purposes.
+A personal project with implementations of data structures and algorithms, written in C/c++ and created out of curiosity and for learning purposes.